VITA-MLLM/Sparrow/docs/EVAL.md

 ### TempCompass
 1. Download the videos at [tempcompass_videos.zip](https://huggingface.co/datasets/lmms-lab/TempCompass/blob/main/tempcompass_videos.zip).
 2. Unzip the file and put all the videos in `videos` folder.

+### LongVideoBench
+1. Download the files at [Link](https://huggingface.co/datasets/longvideobench/LongVideoBench).
+2. Follow the instructions and extract the tar files, including `videos.tar` and `subtitles.tar`.

+### MLVU
+1. Download the videos at [Link](https://huggingface.co/datasets/MLVU/MVLU).
+2. Put all the videos in `video` folder.

 ## Evaluation